rccordell/f20bbb/assignments.md

 ## Contract Details

+### All Contracts

 To fulfill **any** grade contract a student must do the following, which should nonetheless be specified in the contract submitted for approval.
 When writing self assessments students must describe how they have met these requirements in addition to the grade-specific requirements:

-1. Come to class prepared to discuss any assigned readings, videos, or other media.
+1. Come to synchronous classes prepared to discuss any assigned readings, videos, or other media.
 Participate actively in class activities and discussions, making observations and asking questions that help the class think together.
-2. Come to studio sections prepared to work toward your final projects and willing to constructively engage with your colleagues, either by respectfully commenting on their work or being open to their comments on yours.
+2. Use studio sections to work toward your final projects.
+Join group studio check-ins (with 2-3 colleagues) weekly and check in with Prof. Cordell at least once every two weeks.
-3. Meet with me in person—during office hours or another scheduled time—at least once around midterm—roughly between weeks 5-8—to ensure you are on-track to meet your contract requirements, discuss any questions or concerns you have about the course or your progress, and decide on any necessary contract amendments.
-4. Revise contractual assignments as necessary until both you and I consider them "Satisfactory."
+3. Revise contractual assignments as necessary until both you and I consider them "Satisfactory."
-5. Complete a final self-assessment demonstrating that your work has met the agreed requirements, submitting it to Professor Cordell by 5pm on Monday, December 9.
+4. Complete a final self-assessment demonstrating that your work has met the agreed requirements, submitting it to Professor Cordell by 5pm on Wednesday, December 16.

 ### "A" Contract

-To contract for an "A" in this course, you agree to:
+In addition to the items in "All Contracts" above, to contract for an "A" in this course you agree to:

-1. Miss no more than two classes.
+5. Miss no more than one synchronous class.
-2. Take no more than one information overload day during the semester.
+6. Take no more than one information overload day during the semester.
+7. Complete all book lab activities.
-3. Exceed expectations regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
+8. Exceed expectations regarding in-class device according to the policies outlined in the device use rubric.
-4. Earn “Satisfactory” on all class preparation fieldbook entries save one.
+9. Earn “Satisfactory” on all class preparation posts save one.
-5. Write at least eight "Satisfactory" reflective fieldbook entries over the course of the semester.
+10. Write at least six "Satisfactory" reflective posts during the semester.
-6. Complete an exemplary book project, meeting all specified deadlines, and presenting your project in the final week of the semester.
+11. Complete an exemplary book project, meeting all specified deadlines, and presenting your project in the final week of the semester.

 ### "B" Contract

-To contract for an "B" in this course, you agree to:
+In addition to the items in "All Contracts" above,  to contract for an "B" in this course you agree to:

-1. Miss no more than three classes.
+5. Miss no more than two synchronous classes.
-2. Take no more than one information overload day during the semester.
+6. Take no more than one information overload day during the semester.
+7. Complete all book lab activities save one.
-3. Fully meet expectations expectations regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
+8. Fully meet expectations expectations regarding in-class device according to the policies outlined in the device use rubric.
-4. Earn “Satisfactory” on all class preparation fieldbook entries save two.
+9. Earn “Satisfactory” on all class preparation posts save two.
-5. Write at least seven "Satisfactory" reflective fieldbook entries over the course of the semester.
+10. Write at least five "Satisfactory" reflective posts over the course of the semester.
-6. Complete a satisfactory book project, meeting all specified deadlines, and presenting your project in the final week of the semester.
+11. Complete a satisfactory book project, meeting all specified deadlines, and presenting your project in the final week of the semester.

 ### "C" Contract

-To contract for an "C" in this course, you agree to:
+In addition to the items in "All Contracts" above, to contract for an "C" in this course, you agree to:

-1. Miss no more than four classes.
+5. Miss no more than three synchronous classes.
-2. Take no more than two information overload day during the semester.
+6. Take no more than two information overload days during the semester.
+7. Complete all book lab activities save two.
-3. Generally meet expectation regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
+8. Generally meet expectation regarding in-class device according to the policies outlined in the device use rubric.
-4. Earn “Satisfactory” on all class preparation fieldbook entries save three.
+9. Earn “Satisfactory” on all class preparation posts save three.
-5. Write at least six "Satisfactory" reflective fieldbook entries over the course of the semester.
+10. Write at least four "Satisfactory" reflective posts over the course of the semester.
-6. Complete a satisfactory book project, meeting all specified deadlines, by the end of the semester.
+11. Complete a satisfactory book project, meeting all specified deadlines, by the end of the semester

 ### "D" and "F" Grades